SurimYuk/Job_boards/README.md

 # Remote_job_searcher
-Web page where you can search for a remote job using web scraping. https://repl.it/@SurimYuk/SuperScrapper
+Web page where you can search for a remote job using web scraping.<br>
+https://repl.it/@SurimYuk/SuperScrapper

 --------